Manabu-GT/saucelabs-gradle-plugin/README.md

     }

  By setting the overwrite to true, the plugin will overwrite the apk file already stored in Sauce temporary storage.
- It is the default behavior of the Sauce Labs [Upload API][1].
+ It is the default behavior of the Sauce Labs [Upload API][2].

-Inserted Environment variables
+Injected Environment variables
 --------------------------------
 The plugin will inject the following environment variables and make them available to your test script.

-- SAUCE_COMMIT - Git commit that the current build is testing.
+- SAUCE_COMMIT - Git commit hash that the current build is testing.
 - SAUCE_APK_FILE - APK file name uploaded to the sauce labs.
 - SAUCE_APK_VERSION_NAME - Android application version name in the manifest.
 - SAUCE_APK_VERSION_CODE - Android application version code in the manifest.

-For its sample usage, please look at the test code of the [provided sample][2].
+For its sample usage, please look at the test code of the [provided sample][3].

 License
 ---------------------